ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part1.md

 ### Running on lower API levels

-Google also provides a com.google.android.gms.maps.SupportMapFragment in Google Play services to be used with the Android Support package's backport of fragments.
+Google also provides a SupportMapFramgment (`com.google.android.gms.maps.SupportMapFragment`) in Google Play services to be used with the Android Support package's backport of fragments.
 In other words, the SupportMapFragment can be used on Android devices running API 10 and lower, as well as Android devices running 11 and higher.

 In order to use the new Google Maps V2 API on older devices we need to do 2 things